 Kim is a member of several professional associations, including the American Society of Ocularists, the National Examining Board of Ocularists, and the Washington State Society of Ocularists.

 Monica is also a certified k-8 teacher and completed her undergraduate degree at The Evergreen State College and her teaching credential through Western Governors University.
 She enjoys working with children in the office and uses her teaching skills in educating patients and helping them adjust to wearing an artificial eye.
-Monica’s talents as an artist and compassionate person are well suited to being an eye maker, she’s well on her way.
+Monica’s talents as an artist and compassionate person are well suited to being an eye maker.
+She cares deeply for her patients and about her work.

 "I have been to ocularists from Boston to Beverly Hills, with varying results.
 The result that I got from Kim Erickson was far superior to anything I'd ever had before.
 I would travel a great distance to go wherever he is."